5 Best Spanish Movies on Netflix for Every Level [2026 Guide]

 2

 Pause often.
-Write new words in your notebook.
+Write new words in a notebook.
 Repeat phrases aloud.
+This is where the real learning happens.

 3

 Use Anki or flashcards for spaced repetition.
-Practice phrases with a conversation partner.
+Practice the phrases you picked up with a conversation partner or language exchange app.

 4

-Test your comprehension.
-You’ll be surprised how much you understand!
+Test your comprehension with nothing to lean on.
+You’ll be surprised how much you understand this time around.

 Your Level First Watch Rewatches

-Beginner (A1-A2) English subtitles Spanish subtitles → No subtitles
+Beginner (A1-A2) English subtitles Spanish subtitles, then no subtitles

 Intermediate (B1-B2) Spanish subtitles No subtitles